geomob/geomob-website/podcast/episode-36.markdown

 permalink: /podcast/episode-36
 ---

-<iframe class="castos-iframe-player" src="https://5e2e9055a029d5-78101471.castos.com/player/226704"></iframe>
+<iframe class="castos-iframe-player" src="https://5e2e9055a029d5-78101471.castos.com/player/245985"></iframe>

 <div class="pt20">
-With summer ending, and life adapting to the "new normal", Ed and Steve look back on some interesting geo news from the last few months.
+With summer ending, and everyone slowly adapting to the "new normal", Ed and Steve discuss their respective projects, and look back on some interesting geo news from the last few months.
 </div>

 <div class="pt20">